 - Pan-Fried Parsnips

-- Lettuce Wrapped Burgers (Just omit the sauces and tomatoes etc; instead, keep it simple: Use Dijon mustard and sautéed onions!)
+- Lettuce Wrapped Burgers (Just omit the sauces and tomatoes etc; instead, keep it simple: Use Dijon mustard and sautéed mushrooms!)

 - Tapioca Floats!
 (For the toppings, be sure to stick to VAD diet ingredients like tea, coffee and/or a little maple syrup or heavy cream!)